Robert D Pace

 (Transition) Let’s read our text in Genesis 28.

 It’s really important to have the right connections in life; being in the right place at the right time and knowing the right person.
-Like someone said: “It’s not who you know that’s important, it’s whom you know.”
+Like someone said: “It’s not what you know that’s important, it’s who you know.”
 That’s right!
 Knowing the right person has advantages:

 When an opportunity to advance arises we want to be associated with someone of position and power so they can influence of our chances.